 This is the story of the remarkable partnership between man and horse that rewrote the record books.

-Nineteen years after her death, the life of prolific British author Dawn Langley Simmons remains shrouded in mystery and legend.
-Born Gordon Langley Hall, the enigmatic Hall moved to the United States as a writer in the 1950’s and then in1968 underwent one of the first gender affirming surgeries in the country at Johns Hopkins Hospital.
+Over twenty years after her death, the life of prolific British author Dawn Langley Simmons remains shrouded in mystery and legend.
+Born Gordon Langley Hall, the enigmatic Hall moved to the United States as a writer in the 1950’s and then in 1968 underwent one of the first gender affirming surgeries in the country at Johns Hopkins Hospital.